easypropertylistings/epl-xml-csv-listing-import/readme.txt

 == Description ==

-This add-on for  [Easy Property Listings](https://easypropertylistings.com.au/?utm_source=readme&utm_medium=description_tab&utm_content=description&utm_campaign=wordpressorg_import) and WP All Import allows you to import listings into your WordPress website with ease with all the Easy Property Listings custom fields pre-configured.
+Import your listings into [Easy Property Listings](https://easypropertylistings.com.au/?utm_source=readme&utm_medium=description_tab&utm_content=description&utm_campaign=wordpressorg_import) with the WP All Import add-on with ease and faster than ever.
+This plugin has over 150 custom fields already configured and supports any XML, CSV, XLS format.
+Save even more time by grabbing the latest REAXML and Jupix import scripts here.

 Our goal with this add-on is not to just be able to import listings into Easy Property Listings but to improve import speed especially with images.